thomvaill/tads-boilerplate/README.md

 If you recognize yourself into some of these statements, this project is definitely for you:

-- I am the only one who understands how the production environement is designed
+- I am the only one who understands how the production environment is designed
-- I am the only one who is able to make changes to the production environement
+- I am the only one who is able to make changes to the production environment
 - I still have to execute SSH commands in production and I am upset of this because I cannot rollback or be reviewed
-- Setting up a new development environement for a new team member takes an entire day, and a lot of resources
+- Setting up a new development environment for a new team member takes an entire day, and a lot of resources
 - My team suffers from "Microservices Hell": I have to install many services before being able to dev
 - Developers use docker-compose on their machine, while we use something else in production
 - I want to do Infrastructure as Code (IaC)